jessepav/lacygoill-wiki-backup/vim/debug.md

    4. use the script / invoke the function to use the functionality you want to profile
    5. quit/restart Vim

+---

+Yes, you need to source the scripts/functions unless they haven't been sourced yet.
+I.e. you can skip step 3 iff the scripts/functions haven't been sourced before `:prof`.

 ### How to set the location of the profile?

     :prof start /tmp/profile.log